maarqin/upcomingmoviesapp/README.md

 * converter-gson 2.3.0
   - Used to serialize json data
 * gson 2.8.2
-  - Used to serialize json data
+  - Used to help json data serializer
 * simple-item-decoration 1.0.0
-  - Used to serialize json data
+  - Used to customize the list
 * butterknife 8.8.1
   - Used to increase productivity, assisting when instantiating views
 * glide 4.5.0